 - Catch up on the rent.
 If you pay all of the rent due on or before your court date, the case will be dismissed and you will not be evicted (to be safe, appear in court and pay the past due rent to the court with a money order).

 - Present evidence of inaccuracy.
 If the landlord has charged you for fees that are not provided for in the lease or if the amount sought is wrong, you can present evidence of that to the judge.
 We suggest you call an attorney for a consultation beforehand.
 Low wage workers may call us for a free consultation.

 - Unlawful detainer.
 Sometimes landlords will file “unlawful detainer” suits.
 A landlord can file this type of suit when the tenant has stayed in the home past the time permitted.
+This can occur when the landlord ends your month-to-month tenancy, chooses not to renew your lease, or accuses you of violating the lease.
 The landlord can seek your eviction, rent, and damages.
-To succeed, the landlord must send you a letter demanding you leave.
-The letter must have been delivered 30 days before the date your rent is due.
+To succeed, the landlord must send you a letter demanding you leave (for breaching the lease, the landlord must give ten days notice and for ending the tenancy, the landlord must give you notice at least 30 days before rent is due).
 If the landlord did not follow this procedure, the landlord loses.
 If a landlord wins, a court can order you to pay double rent for the time you stayed over plus damages.